19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Delving.md

 #### Delve Speed (Default)

-The PCs normal [Movement](Movement.md) per delve [Round](Round.md).
+The PCs normal [Movement](Movement.md) per [Delve Round](Round.md#Delve%20Round).
 At this speed PCs spend most of their time standing still and listening, testing surfaces, and drawing maps.
 This allows them to automatically detect traps, map their environment, and avoid [Surprise](../Conditions/Surprised.md) in [Initiative](Initiative.md).
 You can spend a [Delving Action](Action.md#Delving%20Action) to [Dash](Movement.md#Dash), doubling your [Movement](Movement.md), and still retain these benefits.

 #### Walk

-1,000 feet (200 squares at 5', 100 squares at 10') per [Round](Round.md).
+1,000 feet (200 squares at 5', 100 squares at 10') per [Delve Round](Round.md#Delve%20Round).
 At walking speed PCs will be [Surprised](../Conditions/Surprised.md) by all encounters and spring all traps.
 This takes a PC's [Delving Action](Action.md#Delving%20Action).

 #### Run

-5,000 feet (1000 squares at 5', 500 squares at 10') per [Round](Round.md).
+5,000 feet (1000 squares at 5', 500 squares at 10') per [Delve Round](Round.md#Delve%20Round).
 At running speed PCs will be [Surprised](../Conditions/Surprised.md) by all encounters, spring all traps, and cannot map their environment.
 PCs can run for a number of rounds equal to 1 + their [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) before becoming [Exhausted](../Conditions/Exhausted.md).
 Candles go out when running.
 This takes a PC's [Delving Action](Action.md#Delving%20Action).